ycanardeau/ResXGenerator/README.md

 ### Non-static classes (per file or globally)

 To use generated resources with [Microsoft.Extensions.Localization](https://docs.microsoft.com/en-us/dotnet/core/extensions/localization) `IStringLocalizer<T>` and resource manager, the resolved type cannot be a static class.
-You can disable default behaviour per file by setting the value to `false`.
+You can disable default behavior per file by setting the value to `false`.

 ```xml
 <ItemGroup>